s-shemmee/Python-101/Projects/Happy-Hour/README.md

 import random
 ```

 *This imports other code.
-A library called 'random' that later allows us to pick out a random bar or random person from our lists.*
+A library called 'random' that later allows us to pick out a random place or random person from our lists.*

-## 2. Lists of Bars & People
+## 2. Lists of Places & People

 ```py
 Places = ["MacDo",